Save Simms Creek

 Please continue to write letters to City Hall as this remains the most effective method to have our voices heard.
 It is important to ensure both WestUrban and the City fulfill their obligations of due diligence on this proposed project.
 You may wish to ask the City to:

-• Require WestUrban to submit a Traffic Impact Assessment before any hearing or decision by Council on the developer’s height variance application
+• Require WestUrban to submit a Traffic Impact Assessment before any hearing or decision by Council on the developer’s height variance application.

-• Share this Assessment with the community and invite and consider the public’s input
+• Share this Assessment with the community and invite and consider the public’s input.

-• Complete a thorough review of this Assessment with particular attention to traffic safety and taxpayer liability
+• Complete a thorough review of this Assessment with particular attention to traffic safety and taxpayer liability.

-• Delay hearing WestUrban’s height variance application until the City has full confidence access to the proposed development can be built, maintained and used safely
+• Delay hearing WestUrban’s height variance application until the City has full confidence access to the proposed development can be built, maintained and used safely.

 Write City Hall

-Copyright © 2024 Save Simms Creek - All Rights Reserved.
+Copyright © 2025 Save Simms Creek - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 This website uses cookies.